Corning Ware Profile: Grab-Its, Sidekicks and other Little Dishes

 Spice O' Life: P-240 Grab-A-Meal, and P-150 Grab-Its with two pattern variations.

 Certain Little Dishes became available in Visions glass-ceramic.
-In amber Visions this includes: Grab-It, Grab-A-Meal, Casser-ette.
-The Grab-It and Grab-A-Meal also can be found in Cranberry Visions, but it is unknown whether the Casser-ette was offered in this colour.
+Amber Visions includes: Grab-It, Grab-A-Meal, Casser-ette.
+The Grab-It and Grab-A-Meal branched out with Cranberry Visions, but the Casser-ette might not exist in this colour.
 In Visions, these items carry the same model number as Corning Ware ones do, but they are prefixed with "V" rather than "P".

 A clear Pyrex product from the mid 1990s seems to be modelled after the Casser-ette.
 Named a Dessert Utility Dish, it holds 8 oz, and came with a white plastic lid.
 Its model number is 328, and it also can be found with a decorative Coca-Cola logo on the bottom in place of the usual Pyrex backstamp.